 During preparation of manuscripts, authors are asked to carefully follow the guidelines presented here.
 Questions should be directed to the Editor-in-chief at firstname.lastname@example.org Submission files (text, figures, tables, etc.) have to be converted into PDF that is used in the peer review process so that Editors and Reviewers do not have to download individual files that may be very large, or may not be compatible with software installed on their computers.

 After the paper is accepted for publication, authors will be asked to send the final revised versions of all Figures, Text, and Tables in their original editable formats including the following: Word, TIFF, JPG, PDF, Excel and Power-Point.

 Types of Manuscripts Published

-Regular papers, focused on new data, may discuss any aspect of geology, including tectonics, paleontology, geochemistry, petrology, mineralogy, ore deposit studies, mineral resources, geophysics, exploration drilling, permafrost, hydrogeology, engineering geology, geo-ecology, environmental issues, laboratorial and experimental studies and their results.
-Regular papers (including figures, table, and references) are reviewed by at least two expert readers and at least one member of the Editorial Board.
+Original articles, focused on new data, may discuss any aspect of geology, including tectonics, paleontology, geochemistry, petrology, mineralogy, ore deposit studies, mineral resources, geophysics, exploration drilling, permafrost, hydrogeology, engineering geology, geo-ecology, environmental issues, laboratorial and experimental studies and their results.
+Original articles (including figures, table, and references) are reviewed by at least two expert readers and at least one member of the Editorial Board.

-Overview papers generally are invited by the Editor or by members of the editorial board.
-Overview papers should present new insights of original compilations of published and unpublished work within the journal focuses.
+Review papers are generally invited by the Editor-in-chief or by members of the Editorial Board.
+Review papers should present new insights of original compilations of published and unpublished research result and a specific topic within the journal focuses.
 They should be written to educate the reader rather than simply compile information.
-Overview papers will be reviewed by at least two expert readers and at least one member of the Editorial Board.
+Review papers will be reviewed by at least two expert readers and at least one member of the Editorial Board.